-It’s time to journey to the world’s second-largest continent, land where majestic elephants, massive buffalo, and elusive big cats roam.
-In addition to getting relatively up close and personal with members of the Big Five, we’ll dedicate time to learning about South Africa’s history, giving back to communities in Swaziland, and exploring the beautiful beaches, waters, and nature reserves of these beautiful African countries.
+It’s time to journey to the world’s second-largest continent, the land where majestic elephants, massive buffalo, and elusive big cats roam.
+In addition to getting relatively up close and personal with members of the Big Five, we’ll dedicate time to learning about South Africa’s history, giving back to communities in Lesotho, and exploring the beautiful beaches, waters, and nature reserves of these beautiful African countries.
 This is a three-week expedition you’ll never forget!

 21 Daysview dates and prices